 Feeling irritable or short-tempered can be signs of depression.
 So can feelings of boredom or hopelessness.

-Many people think of depression as feeling sad, but depression can also bring feelings of moodiness, impatience, anger, or even just not caring.
+Many people think of depression as feeling sad, but depression also can bring feelings of moodiness, impatience, anger, or even just not caring.
 When depression gets in the way of enjoying life or dealing with others, that's a sign you need to do something about it, like talking to a counselor or therapist who can help you deal with it.
 Also, if you ever feel like hurting yourself, that's more than just a bad mood and you need to tell someone.

 Here are some things you can do that might make those bad moods a bit easier to handle: